openpatch/scratch-for-java/README.md

 | ![stage backdrop index](web/assets/stage_backdrop_number.png) | `stage.getCurrentBackdropIndex()` |

 To add a new backdrop call `stage.addBackdrop("newBackdrop", "path/to/newBackdrop.png");`.
-Afterwards you can swith to the backdrop by calling `stage.switchBackdrop("newBackdrop");`.
+Afterwards you can switch to the backdrop by calling `stage.switchBackdrop("newBackdrop");`.

 #### Sensing